zrisher/GardenConquest/Docs/players.md

 ### SEPL
 If you don't already have
 [Space Engineers Plugin Loader (SEPL)](https://github.com/Rynchodon/SpaceEngineersPluginLoader) installed, follow its installation instructions.
+Ensure you've completed the section "Launch Without Plugin Manager" by setting SE's launch options in Steam.

 Once SEPL is installed, run it and ensure this line exists and is enabled: